seokjam/kaggle/README.md

-# kaggle
-kaggle competition hosted
+# Kaggle Competition Hosted By ME